KastenMonster/pefcl-esx-migrator/README.md

 >*will print every action for each user*

 ## Usage:
-0. Maybe you want to kick all users so you have a empty server
+0. Maybe you want to kick all users so you have an empty server

 1. Make sure you have a **clear** pefcl_accounts table with no user entrys